pkdone/practical-mongodb-aggregations-book/src/guides/performance.md

 With all that said, it can still help you to be aware of some guiding principles regarding performance whilst you are prototyping a pipeline.
 Critically, such guiding principles will be invaluable to you once the aggregation's explain plan is analysed and if it shows that the current pipeline is sub-optimal.

 This chapter outlines three crucial tips to assist you when creating and tuning an aggregation pipeline.
-For sizable data sets, adopting these principles may mean the difference between aggregations completing in a few seconds versus minutes, hours or even longer.
+For sizeable data sets, adopting these principles may mean the difference between aggregations completing in a few seconds versus minutes, hours or even longer.

 ## 1. Be Cognizant Of Streaming Vs Blocking Stages Ordering